NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 (what are the other modalities?)

-In keeping with the spirit of NeuroVault, 78% of uploaded images are unthresholded, meaning the full richness of the data is maintained.
+In keeping with the spirit of NeuroVault, around 3/4 uploaded images are unthresholded, meaning the full richness of the data is maintained.
 Similarly, over 3/4 of images in NeuroVault are statistical maps (Z or T), with other types of images (such as variance and effect maps), making up a smaller proportion.

 Somewhat surprisingly, 88% of images in NeuroVault are from individual subjects, with only 10% of images corresponding to group-level maps.

 (single vs group map)

 However, this is mostly driven by a few rather large collections.
-Only XXX% of collections include single subject images, while XXX% of collections include group-level images.
+Looking only at 2,240 collections associated with a DOI and sufficient met-data, 190 collections have single subject data while have 1844 group-level data.

+(pie chart, type of images)

-Speaking of large collections, the award for largest collection on NeuroVault (not uploaded by Chis G) goes to ["Functional connectivity in the social brain across childhood and adolescence"](https://neurovault.org/collections/2606/) by Ethan M McCormick.
-Nicely done!
+Speaking of large collections, the award for largest collection on NeuroVault associated with a published article goes to ["Brain topography beyond parcellations: Local gradients of functional maps"](https://neurovault.org/collections/16103/) by Dohmatob et al. (2021).
+This collection features a staggering 29,464 images.
+Impresive!

 ### Increasing NeuroVault adoption